Generalized U(N) gauge transformations in the realm of the extended covariant Hamilton formalism of field theory: General local U( ) gauge transformation in the extended canonical formalism

 The Hermitian gauge field matrix $\ba_{IJ}(\by)$ embodies a set of complex $4$-vector fields and hence constitutes on its part a physical quantity.
-Therefore, its transformation property must also comply with the {\em canonical transformation rules}.
-The transformation property of the gauge fields can be described by amending the generating function from Eq.~(\ref{extgen-general-gt}) as follows
+The action that treats these fields as \emph{internal} amends the action~(\ref{action-int4}):